jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/section-5b.md

 ---
 heading: "Section 5"
-title: "Spinoza's Philosophy -- The Soul's Immateriality"
+title: "A Feeling or Perception Cannot Be Bound By Dimensions"
-weight: 1
+weight: 30
-image: /covers/treatise.jpg
+image: /covers/treatise.png
-description: ""
+description: "Philosophers say that the soul is immaterial because it exists in divisible physical space"
 author: David Hume
 icon: /icons/hume.png
 ---

-## A Feeling or Perception Cannot Be Bound By Dimensions

 Philosophers say that the soul is immaterial because it exists in divisible physical space.